swcarpentry/good-enough-practices-in-scientific-computing/index.md

 We therefore recommend:

 *   *Either:*
-    1. Papers are written in a plain text format such as LaTeX or Markdown that plays nicely with version control
+    1. Manuscripts are written in a plain text format such as LaTeX or Markdown that plays nicely with version control
-    2. Tools needed to compile paper are managed just like tools used to do simulation or analysis
+    2. Tools needed to compile manuscripts are managed just like tools used to do simulation or analysis
 *   *Or:*
-    1. Papers are written using Google Docs or some other online tools with rich formatting and change tracking
+    1. Manuscripts are written using Google Docs or some other online tools with rich formatting and change tracking
-    2. A short text file is added to the `doc` directory with metadata about each online paper
+    2. A short text file is added to the `doc` directory with metadata about each online manuscript
         *   Just as the `data` directory might contain links rather than actual data
-    3. The paper is downloaded and saved in `doc` in an editable form (e.g., `.docx` or `.odt`) after major changes
+    3. The manuscript is downloaded and saved in `doc` in an editable form (e.g., `.docx` or `.odt`) after major changes
-*   Either way, use a distributed web-based system for managing the paper so that the master document is clearly defined and everyone can collaborate on an equal footing
+*   Either way, use a distributed web-based system for managing the manuscript so that the master document is clearly defined and everyone can collaborate on an equal footing

 Regarding collaboration, [Bernhard Konrad][konrad-comment-tracking] and the lead author had this exchange: